HKdigital/docker-image--debian-slim/README.md

 # About

-This docker image extends the image [debian:bullseye-slim](https://hub.docker.com/_/debian) and installs some `Swiss knife` tools that are often used by installers and scripts.
+This docker image extends the image [debian:bullseye-slim](https://hub.docker.com/_/debian).

+Some `Swiss knife` tools that are often used by installers and scripts are installed.
+This image is not intended to be the smallest debian base image, but as a structured way to create docker images.

 The image uses [dumb-init](https://github.com/Yelp/dumb-init) as ENTRYPOINT, which overrides the default `/bin/sh -c`.

 A default CMD `/srv/run.sh` is specified, a script that executes `sleep infinity`.

+## Versioning

+The folder and repository names have a year and a letter appended to their names.
+The idea is that there will be no breaking changes when the same year and letter combination are used.

 # Usage